songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 Now let's take a look at the `AllocationDeciders` to see how it makes a multi-decision.
-When starting the decision, it accepts information about the shard routing, node routing and the current allocation.
-Then, it either ignores the shard or delegate the decision making to its child deciders, and assemble them at the end.
+When starting the decision, it accepts information about the shard routing, node routing, and the current allocation.
+Then, it either ignores the shard or delegates the decision-making to its child deciders and assembles them at the end.
 All child
-deciders make a decision in a synchronous way, probably because they don't require additional information (such as HTTP request) from an external service.
+deciders make a decision synchronously, probably because they don't require additional information (such as HTTP requests) from an external service.
 Once the decision is made by a child decider, the result is processed with the fail-fast strategy.
 That is, whenever one child decision is negative (NO), we consider the whole decision as NO without asking the remaining deciders.
 It's a short circuit.
 We do that unless we are in the debug mode, in which case, we gather all the decisions, including the NO decisions, before returning the final result.
-If my explanation is a bit confusing for you, here is the source code of `AllocationDeciders`, hopefully it makes things clearer.
+If my explanation is a bit confusing for you, here is the source code of `AllocationDeciders`, hopefully, it makes things clearer.

 ```java
     @Override